In the fast lane of design and print, not all graphics are built for the podium.

 Great question!
 A PDF can contain vector graphics, but it can also hold pixel-based (raster) images.
 Just because it's a PDF doesn’t automatically mean it’s print-ready.

-Open the PDF and zoom in to 1000%.
+Open the PDF and zoom in a lot, maybe 300-1000%

 If the artwork stays crisp and sharp, congratulations, it's vector!